aciucaru/cryptography-python/readme.md

 converts them to 2D matrices of characters.
 The encryption and decryption is done with matrices only.

 ## 3DES (triple DES) cipher
-This is the triple version of the DES (Data Encryption Standard) cipher.
+This is the triple version of the DES (Data Encryption Standard) cipher from the '70s.
 The 3DES cipher applies the DES algorithm 3 times, in serires, both for encryption and also for decryption.